etingof/pyasn1/docs/source/pyasn1/contents.rst

     value = 1
     schema = Integer()

-    serialized = encode(value, asn1Spec=schema)
+    serialised = encode(value, asn1Spec=schema)

-At the receiving end, a decoder would be invoked and given the serialized data as received from the network along with the ASN.1 schema describing the layout of the data structures.
+At the receiving end, a decoder would be invoked and given the serialised data as received from the network along with the ASN.1 schema describing the layout of the data structures.
 The outcome would be an instance of ASN.1 schema filled with values as supplied by the sender.

 .. code-block:: python

-    serialized = b'\x01\x01\x01'
+    serialised = b'\x01\x01\x01'
     schema = Integer()

-    value, _ = decode(serialized, asn1Spec=schema)
+    value, _ = decode(serialised, asn1Spec=schema)

     assert value == 1

-Many distinct serialization protocols exist for ASN.1, some are implemented in pyasn1.
+Many distinct serialisation protocols exist for ASN.1, some are implemented in pyasn1.

 .. toctree::